josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 ## Service worker and caching of app resources

-Conceptually, imagine the Angular service worker as a forward cache or a CDN edge that is installed in the end user's web browser.
+Conceptually, imagine the Angular service worker as a forward cache or a CDN edge that is installed in the web browser of the end user.
-The service worker's job is to satisfy requests made by the Angular application for resources or data from a local cache, without needing to wait for the network.
+The job of the service worker is to satisfy requests made by the Angular application for resources or data from a local cache, without needing to wait for the network.
 Like any cache, it has rules for how content is expired and updated.

 <a id="versions"></a>